Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Closing remarks

 \section{Closing remarks}

-In this review, we have presented a comprehensive overview of quantum Brownian motion in a pedagogic style, which we hope would be useful to a new entrant to the field.
-The study of quantum Brownian motion, inseparably linked to quantum Langevin equation, is basic to the emerging topics of nonequilibrium statistical mechanics, dissipative quantum phenomena and open quantum systems.
-Many of the themes, especially in the first few chapters, have been widely investigated over the last four decades.
-As such, these concepts have found their way, if not in textbooks, but surely in more specialized monographs, cited here.
+In this review, we have presented an overview of quantum dissipative oscillators which we hope would be useful to a new entrant to the field.
+The study of quantum Brownian motion, inseparably linked to the quantum Langevin equation, is basic to the emerging topics of nonequilibrium statistical mechanics, dissipative quantum phenomena, and open quantum systems.
+Many of the themes have been widely investigated over the last four decades.
+As such, many of these concepts have found their way, if not in textbooks, but surely in more specialized monographs, cited here.
 Naturally, the bibliography in this review reflects this feature of quantum Brownian motion being a much-studied problem.
 However, a cursory browsing through the reference section, containing new contributions to the field, would reveal that the subject is quite alive and of active contemporary interest.
-Keeping this in view, the review attempts to put together a slew of topics, old and new, in order to project a complete understanding of the underlying ideas, in a logical and connected manner.
-Thus, classical Brownian motion appears as an obvious prelude to quantum Brownian motion just as the derivation of the quantum Langevin equation follows the same steps as employed in obtaining the classical Langevin equation.
-Concomitantly however, new notions of non-Markov behavior, ``non-white"-ness of noise, strong coupling effects, a re-look at the third law of thermodynamics, etc., emerge in this article.
+Keeping this in view, the review attempts to put together a slew of topics, old and new, but related to the thermodynamic aspects, in a logical and connected manner.
+Unlike the problem of classical Brownian motion, new notions of non-Markov behavior, `non-white'-ness of noise, strong-coupling effects, a re-look at the third law of thermodynamics, etc., emerge in this article.

-Along with the (recent) historical perspective of the subject of quantum Brownian motion we have pieced together, in Sections~\ref{stochasticsec} and~\ref{FluctuationTheoremSec}, the novel topics of stochastic thermodynamics and fluctuation theorems.
-The latter areas deal with open quantum systems characterized by the absence of the fluctuation-dissipation theorem, deviation from standard thermodynamics to regimes that need incorporation of ‘strong coupling’ between the system and the heat bath, occurrence of non-Born-Markov effects in the master equation methods, and so on.
-These nuances of stochastic thermodynamics and quantum fluctuation theorems have profound implications in the currently pursued research topics of nano and mesoscopic structures, especially nano-Brownian engines, in both biology and condensed matter materials.
-We hope therefore that the presented review will prove to be relevantly useful in the analysis of coherence-to-decoherence phenomena, quantum fluctuations, and consequent influences on the storage of quantum information, which have a bearing on quantum devices on miniature scale.